Something in the Air Tonight

 Being nocturnal migrants, warblers are best seen first thing in the morning among sunlit foliage, often high in the forest canopy.
 After a night of flying, they stop to feed and rest.
 Warblers frequently join resident chickadees, titmice, and nuthatches to form a foraging flock that can contain dozens of songbirds.
 Migratory flycatchers, vireos, tanagers, and grosbeaks often accompany southbound warblers during early morning “fallouts”.
 Usually, the best way to find these early fall migrants is to visit a forest edge or thicket, particularly along a stream, a utility right-of-way, or on a ridge top.
 Then too, warblers and other Neotropical migrants are notorious for showing up in groves of mature trees in urban parks and residential neighborhoods—so look up!

-Be sure to visit the “Birds of Conewago Falls” page by clicking the tab at the top of this page.
-There, you’ll find photographs of many of the lower Susquehanna valley’s bird species, including the warblers and other Neotropical migrants.
+Be sure to visit the Birds of Conewago Falls page by clicking the “Birds” tab at the top of this page.
+There, you’ll find photographs of the birds, including warblers and other Neotropical migrants, that you’re likely to encounter at locations throughout the Lower Susquehanna River Watershed.

 You’ll want to go for a walk this week.
 It’s prime time to see birds in all their spring splendor.
 Colorful Neotropical migrants are moving through in waves to supplement the numerous temperate species that arrived earlier this spring to begin their nesting cycle.
 Here’s a sample of what you might find this week along a rail-trail, park path, or quiet country road near you—even on a rainy or breezy day.